Grilled Marinated Flank Steak ~ tender, juicy and loaded with flavor every time! Bonus: this flank steak grills in under

 - 1/2 teaspoon black pepper

-Add the olive oil, honey, Kikkoman® Soy Sauce, Dijon mustard, balsamic vinegar, chopped garlic and black pepper to a gallon size zip top bag, then seal it and blend the marinade.
+- Add the olive oil, honey, Kikkoman® Soy Sauce, balsamic vinegar, garlic and black pepper to a gallon size zip top bag, then seal it and gently shake to blend the marinade.

 - Place the steak inside the bag, seal and refrigerate at least 2 hours or overnight for best flavor.

 - Before grilling, discard the marinade then lightly shake any excess marinade from the steak.
 Bring the meat to room temperature (about 15 minutes on the counter) then dab any excess moisture with paper towel.

-Preheat the grill to medium-high heat (400-425°), lightly shake any excess marinade from the steak, season both sides with salt and place the steak on the grill closing the lid.
+- Preheat the grill to medium-high heat (400-450°), generously season with salt on both sides then place the flank steak on the preheated grill, closing the lid.